 The National Geo Information Minor offers the possibility to deepen your knowledge of the application of geo information within your own field of study or interests.
-You can choose from two specializations at 2 universities and a wide range of internships at corporations and government bodies.
+You can choose from two specialisations at two universities and a wide range of internships at corporations and government bodies.

 The use of geo information has seen a huge rise in a growing number of domains.
 Economy (geomarketing), ICT, policy, health care, spatial planning and urban renewal are just a few examples.

 Two universities have cooperated closely with companies and government bodies to develop the National GI Minor.
-For more information go to www.nationalegiminor.nl.
+For more information go to nationalegiminor.wordpress.com.